 Anthony Meier Fine Arts is pleased to announce an exhibition of new work by internationally recognized artist John Chamberlain.
-Exhibiting since 1957, this is Chamberlain’s first gallery show in San Francisco.
+Exhibiting since 1957, this is Chamberlain’s first one-man gallery show in San Francisco in almost 50 years.

 Born in 1927 in Rochester, Indiana, John Chamberlain grew up in Chicago and served in the U.S. Navy from 1943 to 1946 before entering the Art Institute of Chicago in 1952.
 Chamberlain later spent two years (1955-56) studying at Black Mountain College in North Carolina before moving to New York City.
 He made his first sculpture incorporating automobile parts in 1957, a lifelong body of work that has been credited with translating the achievements of Abstract Expressionist painting into three-dimensional form.